 Share an interesting fact

-In a day and age when the Internet is so rife with crappy information and fraudulent “gurus,” people are skeptical.
+In a day and age when the Internet is so rife with untrustworthy information and fraudulent “gurus,” people are skeptical.
 They have every reason to be.

-Opening your article with a relevant fact or statistic is a great way to establish trust and authority from the first sentence and let readers know you’ve done your research.
+Opening your article with a relevant fact or statistic is a great way to establish trust and authority from the first sentence and let readers know you’ve done your research — like we said before.